 I know that getting inside the head of your ideal client can be hard work.
 That’s why I wrote Clone Your Best Clients.
 It’s a book that shows you how to better understand your very best clients and attract more clients just like them.
 If you want to work with more of your ideal clients and take the guesswork out of your marketing, this book is for you.
 You can get the Kindle version for just $.99 from May 9th-12th and if you purchase the book before May 23rd and forward your receipt to email@example.com, you’ll get access to a readers-only Q&A with me where you can ask any questions you have.
 Pick up your copy of Clone Your Best Clients here!

 When you know who your ideal client is, and build a marketing plan that is geared toward your ideal clients, you set yourself up to book more clients who can help you grow your wedding photography business.
-What else can you do to book more weddings this year (and even next year)?
-Our free Guide, Secrets to Getting Booked in 2017, shares insights from 22 wedding pros on what worked for their business.
-Grab your copy today!
+What else can you do to attract and book more wedding clients?
+Our Guide to Marketing for Wedding Photographers shares insights and techniques geared toward setting you up for success this year!
+Download your copy today!